ABOUT ELBOW VALLEY

 Building A Cohesive Community

 Throughout the year, many special events take place in Elbow Valley for both the adults and the children in the community, as well as events the entire family can enjoy together.
-Events like our legendary Stampede Breakfast, wine club nights, car show, children’s movie nights, art shows, chili cookoff, Christmas parties, Easter egg hunt, guided nature walks, and family beach party, are among the myriad of events programmed for the benefit of community members.
+Events like our legendary Stampede Breakfast, wine club nights, car show, children’s movie nights, art shows, chili cookoff, Christmas parties, Easter egg hunt, guided nature walks, New Years fireworks display, and family beach party, are among the myriad of events programmed for the benefit of community members.

 In addition to the special events, there are numerous classes offered to residents on a regular basis such as a variety of fitness classes, sports/recreation lessons, art classes, and more.
 To see the full spectrum of events and classes that are available, please visit the Activities & Events section of the website.

 ELBOW VALLEY PHILOSOPHY